Yohoho! User Interface

 Wandering around on land or the deck of a vessel the majority of the screen will be occupied by the current scene.

-While in the scene view, the left hand side of the screen contains the Side Tabs, affording access to different panels of useful stuff.
-The tabs can be minimized by selecting the open tab allowing pirates to see more of the scene.
-The radial menus can be brought up by selecting other Pirates.
+While in the scene view, the right hand of the screen shows two panels: the bird view and the happy sunshine widget.
+The radial menus can be brought up by clicking other Pirates.
 Things are slightly different when at sea.

 The 'Bird View'